What is Pumpkin Seed Extract?

 Reduction in Cholesterol

 Phytosterols are a group of plant chemicals that reduce bad cholesterols (LDL cholesterol) in the body.
 Pumpkin seed extract powder is loaded with them.
 Phytosterols are very complex molecules and human-made variations don’t work well.
-To reap their cholesterol-lowering benefits, you must consume phytosterols derived from nature’s own garden — pumpkin seed extract is an ideal source (x).
+To reap their cholesterol-lowering benefits, you must consume phytosterols derived from nature’s own garden — the extract is an ideal source (x).

 Blood Sugar Regulation